newhuo-tech/sg-docs/source/index.html.md

 | version | integer   | Internal data                                                |
 | ts      | integer   | The UNIX timestamp in milliseconds adjusted to Singapore time |

-<aside class="notice">When symbol is set to "hb10" amount, count, and vol will always have the value of 0</aside>

 ### Pull Request